 Must tastePlethora — old-vine Assyrtiko

-The newest serious producer on the island — opened 2017 in Vourvoulos by the Valambous family, with a tasting room designed as an architectural statement on its own (white concrete, indoor-outdoor, sunset view across the vines).
+The newest producer worth visiting: opened 2017 in Vourvoulos by the Valambous family, with a tasting room designed as an architectural statement on its own (white concrete, indoor-outdoor, a sunset view across the vines).
 Younger estate, modern winemaking, accessible price points (€25 for the flight).
 The Plethora old-vine Assyrtiko is the bottle to buy; the Nassitis cuvée and the Aidani are the other tastes worth doing.

 Vourvoulos · opened 2017Architectural tasting roomSunset visit